-You will have 3 in-school placements PLUS a week training in a multi-ethnic school.
+You will have 3 in-school placements.

 Ranked ‘Outstanding’ by Ofsted.
 Successful completion of the SCITT leads to Qualified Teacher Status (QTS) and a Post-Graduate Certificate in Education (PGCE Primary Education) validated by Roehampton University (which is worth 60 Masters Credits).

 Gain a broad understanding of primary teaching and be ready to teach in any primary school.